 <h2> The Complexity of Dicotyledonous Trees </h2>

-First is the inner bark (phloem) which functions to transport some of the sap made by the leaves the previous year and stored in the roots, to the rest of the tree.
+Moreover, the trunk of a dicotyledonous trees is complex.
+In cross-section starting from the outside, beneath the bark, there are four distinct types of vascular tissue.
+First is the inner bark (phloem) which functions to transport some of the sap made by the leaves the previous year in the roots, to the rest of the tree.
 The sap is a watery mixture of sugars and nutrients.
-Second is the cambium made up of a thin layer of new cells which have the potential to differentiate into new phloem, xylem or cambium.
+Second is the cambium made up of a thin layer of new cells with the potential to differentiate into new phloem, xylem or cambium.

-Xylem or sapwood is the third layer of vascular tissue.
-It is made up of thick-walled cells which, like the phloem, transport sap from the roots to the crown.
-Xylem, the word is Greek for wood, represents the young wood of the tree and is light in color.
+Besides, Xylem or sapwood is the third layer of vascular tissue.
+It is made up of thick cells which, like the phloem, transport sap from the roots to the crown.
+Xylem, the word is Greek for wood, and represents the young wood of the tree and is light in color.
 As xylem cells age they become inactive and become the tree’s heartwood.
 Commercial maple syrup comes from tapping the xylem of the sugar maple; technically called xylem sap.
-As it comes from the tree, the sap is watery and must be reduced by boiling; 10 gallons of sap are needed to make 1 quart of pure syrup.
+As it comes from the tree, the sap is watery and must be reduced by boiling; almost 10 gallons of sap are needed to make 1 quart of pure syrup.

-Last is the heartwood which is the densest, heaviest part of the trunk, and its wood is commonly the darkest in color.
+Finally there is the heartwood which is the densest, heaviest part of the trunk, and its wood is commonly the darkest in color.
 The inactive xylem cells of the heartwood’s function chiefly to give strength to and support the tree and also is important in the tree physiology because it is a storehouse for sugars, dyes and oils.
 It is easy to distinguish the heartwood from the sapwood because of its darker color.

 <h2> Important components of trees: Bark</h2>